CU-CloudCollab/aws-config-check/README.md

 ### Configuration Checks ###

-* Basic Cornell policy for organizational use of AWS are outlined in [Cloudification Service Details](https://blogs.cornell.edu/cloudification/cloudification-service/).
+The baseline Cornell policy for organizational use of AWS are outlined in [Cloudification Service Details](https://blogs.cornell.edu/cloudification/cloudification-service/).

 This code checks for the following: